-12. Closure Motions and Budget Motions
+17. Budget Motions

-- 12.1 At the conclusion of a speech of a Member, another Member may move that the question be now put or the meeting or debate be adjourned.
-If such closure motion is seconded, and the Chairman does not rule that the matter should be discussed further on that occasion, the Chairman shall put to the vote the closure motion.
-In the case of a debate closed by a motion that the question be now put the right of reply of the mover of the original motion will then be exercisable. - 12.2 No motion or amendment to propose a precept shall be considered unless it contains sufficient detail within it to justify the precept moved.
+- 17.1 No motion or amendment to propose a precept shall be considered unless it contains sufficient detail within it to justify the precept.
 In determining whether or not a particular motion or amendment is in order the Chairman shall have regard to: - i) advice of relevant officers; - ii) information available within the motion or amendment concerning proposed reductions or increases in service estimates, or proposed measures which would reduce expenditure or increase income, or the government grant implications of the level of expenditure proposed; and - iii) any other relevant matter.

-13. Voting
+18. Voting

-- 13.1 When a vote is to be taken the Chairman shall call for a show of hands or if five Members stand a recorded vote.
-If there is a recorded vote a record of those voting for and against will be kept and any Member present but not declaring their vote shall be recorded as abstaining. - 13.2 Where immediately after a vote is taken at a meeting of a relevant body, if any Member of that body so requires, there shall be recorded in the minutes of the proceedings of that meeting whether that person cast his or her vote for the question or against the question or whether he or she abstained from voting. - In this paragraph "relevant body" means the authority, the Cabinet, a committee or sub-committee of the Authority or a relevant joint committee or sub-committee of such a body. - 13.3 Immediately after any vote on any decision relating to the making of the calculation or the issuing of the precept is taken at a budget decision meeting there must be recorded in the minutes the names of the persons who cast votes for the decision or against the decision or who abstained from voting. - 13.4 Where three or more persons are nominated for any position and there is not a majority in favour of any one person, the person having the least number of votes shall be disregarded and a fresh vote taken and so on until there is a majority in favour of one person. - 13.5 If there are equal numbers of votes for or against, the Chairman will have a second or casting vote.
+- 18.1 When a vote is to be taken the Chairman shall call for Members to use the electronic voting and vote recording system, or a show of hands or, if five Members stand, a recorded vote.
+If there is a recorded vote a record of those voting for and against will be kept and any Member present but not declaring their vote shall be recorded as abstaining. - Where immediately after a vote is taken at a meeting of a relevant body, if any Member of that body so requires, there shall be recorded in the minutes of the proceedings of that meeting whether that person cast their vote for the question or against the question or whether they abstained from voting.

+In this paragraph "relevant body" means the authority, the Cabinet, a Committee or Sub-Committee of the Authority or a relevant joint committee or sub-committee of such a body.

+- 18.3 Immediately after any vote on any decision relating to the making of the calculation or the issuing of the precept is taken at a budget decision meeting there must be recorded in the minutes the names of the persons who cast votes for the decision or against the decision or who abstained from voting. - Where three or more persons are nominated for any position and there is not a majority in favour of any one person, the person having the least number of votes shall be disregarded and a fresh vote taken and so on until there is a majority in favour of one person. - 18.5 If there are equal numbers of votes for or against, the Chairman will have a second or casting vote.
 There will be no restriction on how the Chairman chooses to exercise a casting vote.

-14. Interests
+19. Interests

-- 14.1 Where any business of the meeting relates to or is likely to relate to: - (a) a Disclosable Pecuniary Interest as described at paragraph 4(1) of the Code of Conduct for Members; - (b) a Personal Interest as described at paragraph 4(2) of the Code of Conduct for Members; or - (c) any Other Interest as described at paragraph 4(3) of the Code of Conduct for Members.
+- 19.1 Where any business of the meeting relates to or is likely to relate to: - (a) a Disclosable Pecuniary Interest as described in the Code of Conduct for Members: - (b) a Personal Interest as described in the Code of Conduct for Members; or - (c) any Other Interest as described in the Code of Conduct for Members.